egovernments/egov-web-app/web/rainmaker/README.md

 ## Rainmaker
-Below are the steps to run project in dev and production, first time user should install lerna globally, below are the command.
+Below are the steps to run project in dev and production, first time user should install lerna as global dependency, below is the command.

 ```
 $ npm install --global lerna